-RMC has two on-staff general surgeons, Dr. Randall Messerly, and Dr. Richard Unger, who perform robotic surgery, laparoscopic surgery, endoscopy, and general surgery, as well as state-of-the-art ultrasound procedures.
+Dr. Randall Messerly perform robotic surgery, laparoscopic surgery, endoscopy, and general surgery, as well as state-of-the-art ultrasound procedures.

-In addition to our skilled surgeons, our staff includes nurse anesthetists to provide pain management and regional anesthesia, registered nurses, and surgical technicians to provide comfort and care throughout your entire surgical experience.
+In addition to our skilled surgeon, our staff includes nurse anesthetists to provide pain management and regional anesthesia, registered nurses, and surgical technicians to provide comfort and care throughout your entire surgical experience.

 Talk to your healthcare provider about surgical options available for your surgery at RMC.
 Laparoscopic with endoscopic and general surgery and open surgeries are still be performed for certain procedures as each case is unique.